aldingsgit/aldingsgit.github.io/index.md

 Specifically, Bayes Rule will tell us the probability of an event based on an estimate of the prior distribution.

 The prior distribution can be understood as a proxy measurement of previous knowledge or information associated with the event.

+More formally, the prior distribution is the probability of an observed dataset given a population parameter theta.

+Colloquially, we might call theta  or formally

 This idea was immortalized either elegantly or tersely (depending on whether you’re a math major):